 Animal Behaviour Live has been created by three postdoctoral researchers in animal behaviour, Alexis Buatois, Valentin Lecheval and Natacha Rossi.
 We are very interested in the different ways to spread out the scientific culture.
 The unusual situation created by the Covid-19 crisis was the occasion for us to discuss (i) how researchers are dependant on conferences, and (ii) how the usual system of international congresses can exacerbate many disparities within researchers.

 As a result, we decided to set a new online platform up, to organise events entirely broadcasted online.
 We have since then been joined by other researchers from all over the world helping us organising conferences, seminars and round tables.

 Should you need to contact us, please do so at email@example.com

-The high quality research of our conference participants deserves cutting-edge communication.
-Our lovely website and social network artefacts are crafted by the design studio Malau & Chloé, which provides all illustrated, visual and graphic design material researchers need.
+The high quality research of the participants of our events deserves cutting-edge communication.
+Our lovely website and social network artefacts are crafted by the design studio Chloé Motard, which provides all illustrated, visual and graphic design material researchers need.

 Our aim is to provide a sustainable platform to reduce air travel to conferences and maintain this meeting beyond the end of the coronavirus pandemic.
 Indeed, the environmental cost of travels to international conferences cannot be neglected.
 A meeting of the American Association of Geographers taking place in Seattle in 2011 has generated 16,000 metric tons of global warming pollution, equivalent to the amount generated in a year by 53,500 people living in Haiti (Nevins, 2013, The Professional Geographer).
 Virtual meetings are worth to be experimented to address this problem.

-To address these complex questions, we put great efforts in designing an inclusive format.
-The means currently in place encompass:
+To address these complex questions, we put great efforts in designing inclusive formats.
+The means currently in place for our annual conference encompass: